Handheld-Database/handheld-database-gui/README.md

 go run main.go
 ```

+## Trimui Smart Pro Installation

+1. Download the latest release tagged with `trimui`.
+2. Extract the contents and locate the `HandheldDatabase` folder.
+3. Copy the `HandheldDatabase` folder to the `Apps` directory on your Trimui Smart Pro (TSP).
+4. Restart the device.
+5. Connect to Wi-Fi to complete the setup.

 ## Configuration

 The default configuration file (`config.json`) is structured as shown below.
 You can enable debugging logs, change the control type to keyboard, and adjust the screen resolution.
 To add collections, simply follow the existing pattern.